shawly/hassio-api-scapegoat/README.md

 API Scapegoat can be configured either via .json or .yaml files.
 Even though API Scapegoat uses [http-proxy-middleware][http-proxy-middleware], not every functionality is implemented or will be implemented.
-Meaning every feature which is not documented here, is not be supported.
+Meaning every feature which is not documented here, is not supported.

 ### Example